dmarczydlo/home-planner/.ai/prd.md

 - System Reliability: The success rate of external calendar synchronizations (target > 99.5%).
 - Application Performance: The average page load time for the main calendar view should be under 2 seconds.
 - User Satisfaction: Qualitative feedback gathered through surveys or feedback forms regarding ease of use and effectiveness in solving scheduling problems.

-## Appendix A: Architecture Reference

-- For the backend architectural approach (hexagonal architecture, repositories, DI via Astro middleware), see: `.ai/hexagonal-architecture-proposal.md`.
-- This file is committed to the repo and is readable by LLM tooling when referenced by its path.
-When asking the LLM about architecture specifics, include the relative path in your prompt to ensure it loads the correct document.